-#23 You have never thought about that difference between investment management and managing investments, and now you start the playing with the words.
+#23 You have never thought about the difference between investment management and managing investments, and now you start the playing with the words.

 #22 You use the difficult learning approach – learning from the majority (Fund Managers etc).
-And you interpret this message as being contrarian, doing the opposite, looking elsewhere.
+And you interpret this message as you should be contrarian, doing the opposite, looking elsewhere.

 #21 You spend lots of time analysing stocks and investments (still stocks) and at best portfolio simulation.

 #20 No matter your analysis, you are likely to be on a long position, over a long time.

 #19 You almost never tried shorts and puts.

 #18 Exchanging views and debating economic forecast and investment trends are regular features in your daily work.

 #17 Tracking your forecasts that went wrong 3 months, 3 years or 10 years ago, is not your professional hobby and an easily lost memory.

 #16 You feel confident when you are right, and less confident when you are not right.

 #15 Your answers are long, while your transactions are hesitant.